AlexSwensen/alexswensen.io-old/_posts/2017-06-15-writing-e2e-tests-with-protractor.markdown

 These are your bread and butter of the debugging tools.
 If you have ever used python's `dbg` or `pytest.stack_trace()` you will know how these tools work.
-Sadly protractor doesn't have quite the same power.
-Sadly the naming convention is not what most frontend developers are used to.
+Sadly protractor doesn't have quite the same level of control, and the naming convention is not what most frontend developers are used to.

 _Note:_ if you use any of these, you will need to extend the test timeouts in your `protractor.config.js` file.